 A deputy must keep clear accounts and keep copies of:

 - Bank statements.

 - Correspondence relating to your role and activity as a deputy.

 - Payment records.

 What expenses can a deputy claim?

-A deputy can only claim expenses for any fees that must be paid in order to carry out their responsibilities (i.e. Travel costs, postage etc.). a deputy cannot claim expenses for their time spent acting as a deputy (unless they are a professional deputy) or for costs incurred from social visits.
+A deputy can only claim expenses for any fees that must be paid in order to carry out their responsibilities (i.e. payment of travel costs, postage etc.).
+A deputy cannot claim expenses for their time spent acting as a deputy (unless they are a professional deputy such as a solicitor) or for costs incurred from social visits.

 Can a deputy make gifts?

-If you are able to make gifts on the other person’s behalf, this will be stated in the Court order.
-The Court order may place an annual limit on the amount and size of gifts which a deputy can make and all gifts must be reasonable.
-If a deputy wanted to make a one-off large gift then they would need to apply for permission form the Court of Protection.
+If you are able to make gifts on behalf of the person you are deputy for, this will be stated in the court order.
+The court order may place an annual limit on the amount and size of gifts which a deputy can make and all gifts must be reasonable.
+If a deputy wants to make a one-off large gift then they must apply for permission from the Court of Protection.

 If you want to do this for the person who you want to become deputy for, you must apply to this effect in the initial application process.
 You will have to explain why you want to do this.
 You may not always be granted this permission.
 However, you can make further applications to sell their property as their deputy in the future if necessary.